iotaledger/susee-streams-poc/README.md

 or [cargo espmonitor](https://github.com/esp-rs/espmonitor).

-If you use the `--init-sensor` option all relevant Streams channel properties like announcement-link, subscription_pub_key, ... are logged to the console of the *Management Console* app as these equivalent to the usage of the *Sensor* app when it's used as a *Sensor remote control*.
+If you use the `--init-sensor` option all relevant Streams channel properties like announcement-link, subscription_pub_key, ... are logged to the console of the *Management Console* app equivalent to the usage of the *Sensor* app when it's used as a *Sensor remote control*.

 ### Sensor CLI